jmuzsik/blog/content/it/docker-overview.md

 #### Virtualisation (VM's)

-Division of physical computer and networking resources into smaller, more flexible units, presenting these smaller units to users as though each was a discrete resoure.
+Division of physical computer and networking resources into smaller, more flexible units, presenting these smaller units to users as though each was a discrete resource.

 - rather then assigning specific computing tasks to individual servers, a single server can be divided into as many virtual servers as needed.

 _Bare metal_ is when multiple apps are served through physical servers

-_virtualisation server_ is when mutliple apps are on one virtualised server
+_virtualisation server_ is when multiple apps are on one virtualised server

 ##### New servers can be provisioned at will on a virtualisation server